Hasbro

-Hasbro, Inc. (/'hæzbroʊ/; a syllabic abbreviation of its original name, Hassenfeld Brothers) is an American multinational toy manufacturing and entertainment holding company founded on December 6, 1923 by Henry, Hillel and Herman Hassenfeld and is incorporated and headquartered in Pawtucket, Rhode Island.
-Hasbro owns the trademarks and products of Kenner, Milton Bradley, Parker Brothers, and Wizards of the Coast, among others.
-As of August 2020, over 81.5% of its shares were held by large financial institutions.
+Hasbro, Inc. (/ˈhæzbroʊ/; a syllabic abbreviation of its original name, Hassenfeld Brothers) is an American multinational toy manufacturing and media company headquartered in Pawtucket, Rhode Island.
+Founded on December 6, 1923, by Henry, Hillel, and Herman Hassenfeld, the company develops and sells toys, games, and entertainment properties.
+Hasbro owns several brands, including Transformers, G.I.
+Joe, Monopoly, Peppa Pig, Furby, Nerf, Play-Doh, and My Little Pony.

-Among Hasbro's products are Transformers, G.I.
-Joe, Power Rangers, Rom the Space Knight, Micronauts, M.A.S.K., Monopoly, Furby, Nerf, Potato Head, Bop It!, Play-Doh, Twister, and My Little Pony, and with the Entertainment One (now Lionsgate Canada) acquisition on December 30, 2019, franchises like Peppa Pig and PJ Masks.
-Hasbro also spawned TV shows to promote its products, such as Family Game Night on Discovery Family, which has been co-owned by Hasbro since 2010.
-The company sold Entertainment One to Lionsgate (now Starz Entertainment) on December 27, 2023, however, it kept eOne's family brands and eOne's stake in Astley Baker Davies, placing them into a new division known as Hasbro Entertainment, formed on August 16, 2023.
-The company celebrated their 100th anniversary on December 6, 2023.
-Hasbro primarily competes with Mattel.
+Hasbro has expanded into entertainment through television and film projects.
+In 2019, the company acquired Entertainment One (now Lionsgate Canada) gaining ownership of franchises such as Peppa Pig and PJ Masks.
+In 2023, Hasbro sold Entertainment One's film and television business to Lionsgate (now Starz Entertainment) while retaining its family brands and related assets.
+Hasbro competes with other toy and entertainment companies, including Mattel.

 History

 Hassenfeld Brothers

 Three Polish-Jewish brothers, Herman, Hillel, and Henry Hassenfeld, founded Hassenfeld Brothers in Providence, Rhode Island, in late 1923, a company selling textile remnants.
 Over the next two decades, the company expanded to produce pencil cases and school supplies.
 On January 8, 1926, Hassenfeld Brothers was incorporated in Rhode Island; Hillel left for another textile business while Henry took charge of the corporation.
 They began making their own pencils after their pencil supplier began making pencil cases as well.

 Hassenfeld Brothers produced modeling clay and then doctor and nurse kits as their first toys, and they became primarily a toy company by 1942.
 Hillel died in 1943 and Henry Hassenfeld became CEO, while his son Anthony Merrill became president.
 The company entered the plastic fields during World War II to support its toy line.
 The Hassenfeld brothers, immigrants from Ulanów, Poland, also spent the war years helping to rescue and employ fellow Jews from Ulanów; Jacob Klapper, a Holocaust survivor born in Ulanów, recalled being told when he arrived in the United States that Hassenfeld Brothers would employ any survivor from Ulanów, no questions asked.
 Hassenfeld Brothers' first popular toy was Mr. Potato Head, which the company purchased from George Lerner in 1952.
 In 1954, the company became a Disney major licensee.